openeuler-mirror/signatrust/docs/private and public keys.md

 The `data_key` table will have a new string column named `visibility`.
 ## Control API changes
 1. Create key pairs: Add an attribute `visibility` which only accepts the value `public` or `private`. for any private keys, the key name will be prefixed with user's email for example: `tommylikehu@gmail.com:copr-user1-project1`
-2. List Key pairs: Add an query parameter `visibility` to filter keys accordingly.
+2. List Key pairs: Add a query parameter `visibility` to filter keys accordingly, all public key will be returned if omitted.
-3. The private key can be deleted by user directly, while the case of the public key is more complex.
+3. User can delete the private key directly, while the case of the public key is more complex.
 ```shell
                      >Requst delete by one administrator                       two more administrator confirmed deletion
 Key in Normal State <-------------------------------------> Pending Delete key<----------------------------------------->Deleted